 Russian: a great language fit for a great literature

 Russian is a great language to write in.
-It has everything that great literature needs: strength of expression, rich vocabulary, a vast arsenal of adjectives, epithets, descriptions, figures of speech, musicality, tenderness, rhythm.
+It has everything that a great literature needs: strength of expression, rich vocabulary, a vast arsenal of adjectives, epithets, descriptions, figures of speech, musicality, tenderness, rhythm.
 It is a language much more suitable for literature and especially poetry, than for doing business in.
 In comparison, English is a more practical language.
 It’s based on verbs – it’s a language for “doing”.
 Russian is based more on nouns and adjectives, it loves its participle constructions and long sentences.
 It’s almost excessive, and it’s good for contemplating and describing.
 Is it an expression of the Russian national character?
 Or maybe the other way round – Russians are so engrossed in thought rather than action, because of the language?
 Who knows, but the connection is obvious.

 The greatest name in Russian culture